-If the position of President becomes vacant and the Vice President is unable to fulfill these duties, then a President Pro-tem may be appointed by a majority vote of the remaining officer and Staff Affairs Committee until elections can be held at the next general assembly meeting.
+If the position of President becomes vacant and the Vice President is unable to fulfill these duties, then an interim President may be appointed by a majority vote of the remaining officers and Staff Affairs Committee until elections can be held at the next general assembly meeting.

-In the event of a vacancy in the office of the Secretary/Treasurer, a Secretary-Treasurer may be appointed by the President and approved by a majority vote of the remaining officers and Staff Affairs Committee.
+In the event of a vacancy in the office of the Vice President, Treasurer, or Secretary, the vacant position may be appointed by the President and approved by a majority vote of the remaining officers and Staff Affairs Committee.

 Failure to execute faithfully the duties of the office constitutes cause for an officer's removal.
 Removal of an officer shall require a two-thirds majority vote of the Staff Affairs Committee.

 Article V - Conduct of Business